Thasleem1723/Thasleem/README.md

-# Thasleem
+# mini project
-This is my first igit repository
+This is my first git repository author : Thasleem